Novum/vkQuake/readme.md

 Copy all files inside the `vkquake-<version>_win64` or `vkquake-<version>_win32` folder in the zip to the Quake base directory.
 Overwrite any existing files.
 Afterward to run the game just execute `vkQuake.exe`.

 ## Linux
 Copy all files inside the `vkquake-<version>-linux64` folder in the tar archive to the Quake base directory.
 Overwrite any existing files.
-Run `vkquake-<version>-linux-x86_64.AppImage`.
+Run `vkquake.AppImage`.

 Note: Make sure all data files are lowercase, e.g. "id1", not "ID1" and "pak0.pak", not "PAK0.PAK".
 Some distributions of the game have upper case file names, e.g. from GOG.com.